patrickmaynard/muckrock-api-analyzer/README.md

 ### TODOs:

-* Increase the number of listed cities from three to five
+x Increase the number of listed cities from three to five x Change the order of results, so newest are shown on top
 * Move most logic from the scraping command to a service
 * Create a cron job to run the thing every week, adding a how-to in this file
 * Add an emailer to send the latest updates to your inbox
 * Add a testing pipeline for GitHub (and add this TODO item to the parent repository)
+* Change from using a Post entity to using a Ranking entity, with more specific fields
 * Add line charts of the best and worst, ranked over time
 * Deploy to muckdata.patrickmaynard.com instead of just running it locally
 * Maybe add weekly or monthly tweets, eventually?